Thinking of starting your own podcast? Great!

 Castos has Starter, Growth, and Pro plans that range between $190 – $990 per year.

-Fusebox is another one of the podcast hosting companies that offer many podcasting tools to grow your podcast.
+Fusebox is another podcast host company that offers many podcasting tools to grow your podcast.

 Fusebox offers three customizable podcast players for your website.
 It also has many practical features such as multi-platform support and social sharing.